Modeling Language as a Sequence of Thoughts: Main Design Principles

 \subsection{Training schedules}

-\paragraph{Sentence-stream curriculum (chunk-size curriculum).} Retaining computation graphs through memory writes causes the effective backpropagation depth to grow with the number of sentences processed continuously.
+\paragraph{Sentence-stream curriculum} Retaining computation graphs through memory writes causes the effective backpropagation depth to grow with the number of sentences processed continuously (i.e., without resetting the memory between sentence streams), even though the number of sentence representations available in forward pass is capped at $M=40$.
 Early in training, sentence representations are largely uninformative; long sentence streams therefore increase compute and optimization difficulty without providing useful long-range credit assignment.
 We address this with a curriculum over the maximum sentence-stream length $S$ used to slice training documents: we begin with shorter streams and periodically increase $S$ and re-chunk the training split (validation and test sets are never split into sentence streams).
 In our experiments with memory capacity $M{=}40$, we start at $S{=}30$ sentences and increase by $+12$ every 5 epochs.
 This expands the effective dependency span of optimization from $\sim$750 (average sentence length of $\sim25{\times}30\!\approx\!750$) to $\sim$2000 tokens over the course of training, while keeping early optimization focused on within-sentence token modeling and short-range memory use.

 \paragraph{Down-weighting frequent boundary token (EOS).} In TG, end-of-sentence markers (\texttt{<EOS>}) are more frequent than lexical tokens, as they appear at the end of every sentence and are often comparatively easy to predict (strongly signaled by punctuation and syntax).
 To mitigate this frequency and easy-label imbalance, we apply a frequency-aware reweighting of the token-level loss that down-weights \texttt{<EOS>} targets after an initial warm-up epoch (weight 1.0 for epoch~1, then 0.05 thereafter) \citep{lin2017focal,cui2019classbalanced}.
 This affects the training loss the model receives; separately, special-token targets (\texttt{<EOS>}/\texttt{<EOD>}) are excluded from reported perplexities and checkpoint selection, as described in \S\ref{sec:setup}.
-We also use a warm-in schedule for stochastic regularization detailed in Appendix~\ref{app:regularization}.